Tireza1/capstone_wine/README.md

 is not as carefully executed as the others, it can negatively impact the final quality of the wine.

+# Data Understanding

-\#Data Understanding We have two data sets, one containing data based on red wine and the other based on white wine.
-There’s a combined number of 6,947 observations, we have 24 number of features between the 2 datstes, 12 for each one.The features the 2 datasets share are: Features: fixed.acidity pH free.sulfur.dioxide quality volatile.acidity” citric.acid
+We have two data sets, one containing data based on red wine and the other based on white wine.
+There’s a combined number of 6,947 observations.
+We have 24 number of features between the 2 data sets, 12 for each one.

+The features the 2 data sets share are:

+Features: fixed.acidity pH free.sulfur.dioxide quality volatile.acidity”
+citric.acid
 residual.sugar chlorides
 total.sulfur.dioxide density
-sulphates alcohol
+sulfates alcohol

-*Features and there data types/ decriptions* fixed.acidity- Amount of non-volatile acids in the wine (like tartaric acid)\|Ratio
+# Features and there data types/ descriptions

+fixed.acidity- Amount of non-volatile acids in the wine (like tartaric acid)\|Ratio
 volatile.acidity- Amount of volatile acids that can evaporate and cause sour tastes\| Ratio
 citric.acid- Amount of citric acid, which adds freshness and flavor.\|